arysttoto/DigitRecognitionResNet/README.md

 - PyTorch team for the excellent framework
 - Apple for MPS GPU acceleration support
 - ResNet paper authors for the architecture design
+- GPT for helping with commenting code and adding markdowns.